Test in production without watermarks.

 End Sub

-In the above code, we have opened "myPDF.pdf" using IronPDF.
-The 'CompressImages' method reduces image quality to 60%, and the compressed PDF is saved as "myCompressedPDF.pdf" in the specified location.
+method reduces image quality to 60%, and the compressed PDF is saved as "myCompressedPDF.pdf" in the specified location.

 Executing the above code yields a tangible reduction in file size, as evidenced by the output, where the compressed PDF's size is diminished to 254 KB from its original 0.9 MB size.
 This demonstrates the effectiveness of IronPDF in efficiently compressing PDF files without compromising their quality.

-In C# development, the combination between IronZIP and IronPDF presents a robust solution for comprehensive file management.
+In C# development, the combination of IronZIP and IronPDF presents a robust solution for comprehensive file management.
 IronZIP excels in efficiently compressing and manipulating ZIP files, offering developers a seamless experience for creating and extracting archives.
 Simultaneously, IronPDF serves as a powerful tool for handling PDF documents, enabling file compression while maintaining document integrity.
 This integration allows developers to navigate effortlessly between compressed archives and PDF files, enhancing the overall functionality and performance of their applications.

 Whether compressing diverse files into a ZIP archive or optimizing PDF document sizes, the combined power of IronZIP and IronPDF forms a flexible toolkit for developers, addressing a range of file-related challenges.

-In conclusion, IronZIP for C# offers robust capabilities for working with compress files, enabling developers to create ZIP files and extract and manipulate archives efficiently.
+In conclusion, IronZIP for C# offers robust capabilities for working with compressed files, enabling developers to create ZIP files, extract, and manipulate archives efficiently.
 IronPDF is also a powerful tool for compressing PDF files, making it easy to reduce file sizes while maintaining document integrity.
 Developers can leverage these features to enhance their applications' performance and functionality, ensuring the seamless handling of archived and compressed files.
 Furthermore, it's worth noting that IronPDF offers a flexible licensing model, including a free trial, allowing developers to explore its capabilities and determine the best fit for their projects.
-This trial period provides a valuable opportunity for developers to evaluate IronZIP IronPDF's features before committing to licensing.
+This trial period provides a valuable opportunity for developers to evaluate IronZIP's and IronPDF's features before committing to licensing.